jglev/r-shiny-attendance-checker/README.md

 ### Cons

 - If the data are stored in Google Sheets, the individuals represented in the dataset need to be comfortable with Google storing their data.
 - I'm not sure yet how secure Shiny is as a platform.
-Therefore, I would not yet recommend using this for data that are so sensitive it would be a problem if they leaked (for example, if a user were able to read the location of the full dataset).
+	- Therefore, I would not yet recommend using this for data that are so sensitive it would be a problem if they leaked (for example, if a user were able to read the location of the full dataset).
+	- I also am not sure how secure the configuration setting's `valid_administrator_keys` setting is.
+Thus, consider the "admin mode" (which allows looking up multiple users at once) a weak lock on the dataset.
 - Users are able to look each other up.
   This can be a pro or con, depending on your organization's needs and the nature of the data.
 For the app's original use-case, that of a martial arts dojo, the existing systems (including paper calendars) already allowed students to check each other's progress; thus, allowing this in this digital system was seen as fine.